aws/aws-lc-rs/book/src/requirements/apple.md

 # macOS & iOS Requirements

-Unless the "fips" feature is enabled, building aws-lc-rs v1.7.0 (or later) for the following targets should only require a C/C++ compiler.
+Unless the "fips" feature is enabled, building aws-lc-rs v1.7.0 (or later) for macOS targets should only require a C/C++ compiler.
+Builds for iOS will also require CMake.

 | Platform               | *default*              | **fips**                   | bindgen required? |
 |------------------------|------------------------|----------------------------|-------------------|